BerAceituno/Image_Undistort/README.md

   argv[1] = a .xml file containing the intrinsic parameters of the camera in openCV format (*check PARAMETERS.xml for reference*).

   argv[2] = the source to undistort:
-        *  Imagelist     =  an .xml containing a list of images in opencv format (*check imagelist.xml for reference*)
+        *  Imagelist     =  an .xml containing a list of images in opencv format (*check IMAGELIST.xml for reference*)
         *  Video         =  the absolute of relative path of a video file in .avi or .TOD format.
         *  Single Image  =  the absolute of relative path of an image file.